VukashinO/LottoApp/README.md

 * [Setup](#setup)

 ## General info
-The user can Register, Sign In, Create Ticket, check if he have a winning Ticket accordingly to the winning combination to check the prize, calculated by numbers of guesses, from the other side if the user is Admin he can generate Round, watch all tickets for specific round, check the Pay In and Pay Out.
+The user can Register, Sign In, Create Ticket, check if he has a winning Ticket according to the winning combination to check the prize, calculated by numbers of guesses.
+From the other side , if the user is Admin he can generate Round, watch all tickets for specific round, check the Pay In and Pay Out.
 This Project is mainly made to learn the Aurelia framework.
 ## Technologies

 Project is created with:
 * Asp Net CORE WEB API 2
 * Microsoft SQL Server